This weekend the weather has been glorious. There is nothing like a bit of summer…

 The settings on every camera are different so you may need to check your camera manual to find out change these settings.
 Balancing all three of these will help give you a better photograph.

 After explaining how a camera works we were given some top tips on how to improve our photography.
-We then got a chance put the tips into practice using lighting, shooting flat lays and food photography.
+We then got a chance to put the tips into practice using lighting, shooting flat lays and food photography.

 We had ten minutes to try each activity, portraits, flatlays and still life.
 I didn’t get a chance to try portraits.
-Instead I used lighting creatively capturing the light shining though the glasses.
+Instead, I used lighting creatively capturing the light shining through the glasses.
 I also managed to do a couple of flatlays using the nibbles provided.
 It was fun trying out the different tips.
 You do need longer than ten minutes so I will need to practice at home.

 When we had finished we were asked to choose our best shot to be printed out using the printers supplied by Viking.
 The photographs were judged and the best one took home a printer.
 All the shortlisted photographs were fab and the overall winner deserved it.